Yannx79/Yannx79/README.md

 ###

-- IBackend development with Laravel for efficient data integration and transmission.
+- Backend development with Laravel for efficient data integration and transmission.
 - Automating internal workflows using Laravel, Vue, and MySQL.
 - Creating web management tools to enhance usability and reliability.
 - Preventive maintenance of web applications to ensure stability and performance.